dotnet/docs-aspire/docs/database/quickstart-azure-sql-server.md

 ## Create the database model and context classes

-Add the following model class named `SupportTicket` at the root of the **AspireSQLEFCore** project.
+Add the following `SupportTicket` model class at the root of the _AspireSQLEFCore_ project.

 :::code source="snippets/tutorial/AspireSQLEFCore/AspireSQLEFCore/SupportTicket.cs":::

-Add the following data context class named `TicketDbContext` at the root of the **AspireSQLEFCore** project.
+Add the following `TicketDbContext` data context class at the root of the **AspireSQLEFCore** project.
 The class inherits <xref:System.Data.Entity.DbContext?displayProperty=fullName> to work with Entity Framework and represent your database.

 :::code source="snippets/tutorial/AspireSQLEFCore/AspireSQLEFCore/TicketContext.cs":::